SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 # Implementation of the Main Section

-After the back end is ready to use, you should fetch all themes and list them on the home page in the format provided in the skeleton.
+After the back end is ready, you should fetch all themes and list them on the home page in the format provided in the skeleton.

-The themes in the main section should be sorted by the subscribers in descending order.
+Sort the themes in the main section in descending order by the subscribers.

-Each theme should have a title, date of creation, the username of the creator and the count of the subscribers of the theme.
+Each theme should have a **title**, **date of creation**, the **username** of the creator, and the **count** of the subscribers of the theme.

 [image assetsSrc="Angular-Components-Workshop(3).png" /]